-Wildlife Habitat Evaluation Guide (WHEG) Shallow Water Management Conservation Stewardship Program habitat conditions on flooded cropland for several CSP enhancements.
+Wildlife Habitat Evaluation Guide (WHEG) Shallow Water Management Conservation Stewardship Program

+This Wildlife Habitat Evaluation Guide is to be used when assessing habitat conditions on flooded cropland for several CSP enhancements.
 The goal of managing shallow water on flooded cropland is to improve habitat for migratory birds such as waterfowl, shorebirds, and wading birds.